 All City parks and properties provide protections to bird habitats.
 The City of Altoona is home to a few natural areas that provide wonderful bird habitat.
 Firstly, is the Otter Creek Rec Area located at Centennial Park (44.806545, -91.461151) which is home to nearly 30 acres of property that is home to biking/hiking trails.
 Secondly, is the River's Edge property (44.819777, -91.448374) along the Eau Claire River which is home to 10 acres of protected land.
 These spaces provide great nesting areas for many different bird species.
 In particular, the Eau Claire River corridor is home to various birds of prey such as the eagle and osprey.
 Various other bird species also call River Prairie home such as the Red-winged Blackbird and the Killdeer.

-Recently, the City Council of Altoona adopted an ordinance (Chapter 19.15 Environmental and Natural Resources) which addresses various sensitive landscapes (shorelands, woodlands, prairies).
+The City Council of Altoona adopted an ordinance (Chapter 19.15 Environmental and Natural Resources) which addresses various sensitive landscapes (shorelands, woodlands, prairies).
 Shorelands, woodlands, prairies are important bird habitats.
 These standards are intended to create a set of guidelines to minimize impact on the highest ecological value areas and provide standards for development in other woodland areas.
 I’ve attached this chapter for your consideration.

 I. Document a recent project that created or restored bird habitat in your community.
 (Exclusions: Bird feeders and small-scale artificial nesting structures)